artthoufeelingitnow/google_capstone_1/google_cap_1.md

 ride_length_spread
 ```

-    ## `stat_bin()` using `bins = 30`.
-Pick better value with `binwidth`.

 ![](google_cap_1_files/figure-gfm/unnamed-chunk-23-1.png)<!-- --> \*\*\*

 … and the distribution looks better than the previous one.
 However, I
-did not know how to move on after this step because I was not sure what
-to do with this step.
-I intended to to a one-sample-t-test to check if
+was not sure what to do with this step.
+I intended to to a
-the sample mean was representative of the population but I got stuck
+one-sample-t-test to check if the sample mean was representative of the
-here (was I actually supposed to use this distribution for the
+population but I got stuck here (was I actually supposed to use this
-one-sample-t-test?)
+distribution for the one-sample-t-test?)

+-   I will update this case study with a dashboard with Tableau,
+    featuring a viz of popular routes by rider types!

 -   I will definitely be adding on to this case study every now and then
     as I learn more about statistics!